BernhardSchlegel/CarND-Advanced-Lane-Lines/writeup.md

 ![test](./writeup/01_original.png)

 #### 1. Undistorting

+The code for this step is contained in the first code cell of the IPython notebook located in "real.ipny" at the very top.

+I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
+Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
+Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

+I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one: